malfattti/garden/Semiotics. The Basics.md

 	- idea that dennotation is a primary meaning has been challenged by other theorists
 	- Language is not neutral and transparent
 		- outr paradigmatic choices generate connotations
-	- Connotation is not purely paradigmatic, sytagmatic relations are also relevant
+	- Connotation is not purely paradigmatic, sytagmatic relations are also relevant.
+The way connotations are perceived depends on the context
 -